StefanIvemo/vwan-playground/README.md

 # Azure Virtual WAN Playground

-> **[2021-11-03]** Virtual WAN Playground was built using early versions of Bicep.
-I've started building a new improved version using new Bicep features where I will also provide three separate sample environments based on different config files.
-The updated version is nearly finished, please try it out and provide feedback, it can be found in the  [vwan-playground-v2](https://github.com/StefanIvemo/vwan-playground/tree/vwan-playground-v2) branch.
-Enjoy!

 Welcome to the Azure Virtual WAN Playground repository!
 Your one-stop shop for an awesome Azure Virtual WAN lab environment.

 ## What is Azure Virtual WAN Playground?